php-revival/php-revival/README.md

 If you use container engines like [Podman](https://podman.io/) or [Docker](https://www.docker.com/) it's a lot easier for you.
 You just need to have Podman with Podman Compose or Docker with Docker Compose installed on your machine.

 #### Build the Image
-To build the image, navigate to the root of the project that contains `Dockerfile` and run this command:
+To build the image, run this command:
 ```bash
 docker compose build
 # for Podman, run this: